This is the multi-page printable view of this section. Click here to print.

 • To flatten the curve into a horizontal line, hold the shift key and click anywhere in the curve control.
 Holding shift while dragging will allow you to position that horizontal flat line up and down.
 This function is intended to replace the functionality of the old simple sliders that have now been replaced with curves.

-• To reverse the curve direction, (flip left to right) hold Control and Shift while clicking the curve.
+• To reverse the curve direction, (flip left to right) use Control+Shift while clicking the curve.

-• To invert the curve (flip top to bottom), hold Alt and Shift while clicking the curve.
+• To invert the curve (flip top to bottom), use Alt+Shift while clicking the curve.

-• Just like in the previous versions, drag and drop still works with these new editors.
-You can drag curves from the preset library and drop them onto the curve in the effect editor.
+• Using the curve library, you can drag curves and drop them onto the curve in the effect editor.
+This works from the full library panel, or the toolbar.
 The opposite also works.
-You can drag the curve from the effect editor pane to the preset library.
+You can drag the curve from the effect editor pane to the preset library or toolbar to add them to the library.

 • To invoke the full curve editor, simply double click on the black area of the curve control.